JaxProjex/weatherTakFlow/README.md

 # weatherTakFlow
-node red flow to resend Cot marker with weather data
+Node-Red Flow to forward Open Meteo Weather Data from "Weather" CoT marker to ATAK via multicast or TAKServer. (used in conjunction with Ampledatas node-red-contrib-tak).